 “We have looked at how mass relates to radius, and developed a model which might explain the relationship,” said Li Zeng.
 The model indicates that those exoplanets which have a radius of around x1.5 Earth radius tend to be rocky planets (of typically x5 the mass of the Earth), while those with a radius of x2.5 Earth radius (with a mass around x10 that of the Earth) are probably water worlds.”

 “This is water, but not as commonly found here on Earth,” said Li Zeng.
-“Their surface temperature is expected to be in the 200 to 500 degree Celsius range.
+“Their surface temperature is expected to be in the 200 to 500 degree Celsius (400 to 900 degrees Fahrenheit) range.
 Their surface may be shrouded in a water-vapor-dominated atmosphere, with a liquid water layer underneath.
-Moving deeper, one would expect to find this water transforms into high-pressure ices before we reaching the solid rocky core.
+Moving deeper, one would expect to find this water transforms into high-pressure ice before we reach the solid rocky core.
 The beauty of the model is that it explains just how composition relates to the known facts about these planets.”

 Li Zeng continued, “Our data indicate that about 35% of all known exoplanets which are bigger than Earth should be water-rich.
 These water worlds likely formed in similar ways to the giant planet cores (Jupiter, Saturn, Uranus, Neptune) which we find in our own solar system.
 The newly-launched TESS mission will find many more of them, with the help of ground-based spectroscopic follow-up.
 The next generation space telescope, the James Webb Space Telescope, will hopefully characterize the atmosphere of some of them.
 This is an exciting time for those interested in these remote worlds.”